 Jamee's Birth Story

-My Amazing Unmedicated Birth at Metropolitan Hospital
+Experience an Empowering Unmedicated Birth at Metropolitan Hospital

 I am forever grateful that I could deliver at Metropolitan Hospital.
 I have worked in luxury fashion for 20 years across the US and Europe, and own and run my PR agency in Manhattan.
 My partner is the CEO of a bank.